electrikmilk/cherrilang.org/language/comments.md

 */
 ```

-Any comments of either type are translated over into the compiled Shortcut as comment actions.
+Comments of either type are translated over into the compiled Shortcut as comment actions.

+Unless, you use the `--comments` (`-c`) argument, that will strip comments and not include them in the compiled Shortcut.
+This is useful for Shortcuts where the in code comments are not relevant, and if they are removed, the resulting Shortcut will be smaller.